 The closing is always the same: Love, Mr. Greg

 The interactive piece is when we really pull in academics.
 For this piece, I follow a schedule.
 Monday and Tuesday is always a literacy activity.
 Wednesday and Thursday is always a math activity.
-And Friday is always nouns.
+And Friday is always nouns and verbs.

 Interactive Writing: Share The Pen